-Created on Monday, February 26, 2018 and posted in Product News
+Created on Monday, February 26, 2018 and posted in Fire Safety Articles

 Voice Evacuation Alarms & Voice Alarms (VE/VA) have become well established over the last 25 years.
 Old fashioned and frankly outmoded fire alarm systems based on bells have not been fully replaced but the concept of voice commands to instruct and direct people on how to leave a building or other area during an emergency is recognised as the most efficient and sensible way to do a critical, important job.

 The technology behind these installations has developed and evolved over the years, taking advantage of advances in digital research to produce ever more sophisticated products.
 From what would now be regarded as relatively simple message storage and playout systems, Voice Alarm & Voice Evacuation Alarms (VA/VE) equipment has been expanded to include features for selecting and monitoring where announcements are made and the operation/performance of the system itself.

 These increased and improved capabilities to monitor and manage sound-based evacuation systems have produced a new term in the installation business: VACIE (voice alarm control and indicating equipment).
 This accurately and succinctly describes what a modern Voice Alarm & Voice Evacuation Alarms (VA/VE) system has to deliver for safe and efficient management of an emergency situation.
 It has to give the operator the ability to select where messages are played by creating individual zones within the building, with clear representation of this in the control centre.